 In Math Expressions, specific features designed to help students avoid common errors help them to address misconceptions head on and develop concepts correctly.
-The Puzzled Penguin examples show typical student errors-that students can then explain and teach correctly to Puzzled Penguin.
+The Puzzled Penguin examples on page 24 show typical student errors-that students can then explain and teach correctly to Puzzled Penguin.